gummyBear-Index/KitchenFox/docs/README.md

 **Express.js**
 **Node.js**
-**MongoDB with Mongoose (ORM)** **react-native-camera**: For barcode scanning on Android and iOS [link to react-native-camera's repo](https://github.com/lwansbrough/react-native-camera/blob/master/README.md)
+**MongoDB with Mongoose (ORM)** **react-native-camera**: For barcode scanning on Android and iOS ([link to react-native-camera's repo](https://github.com/lwansbrough/react-native-camera/blob/master/README.md))
-**UPC Database**: After a user scans a barcode, the information from the barcode will be queried against this [UPC Database](https://upcdatabase.org) to return product name on the Add Item  to food inventory screen
+**UPC Database**: After a user scans a barcode, the information from the barcode will be queried against this [UPC Database](https://upcdatabase.org) to return the product name on the add item to food inventory screen

 ### Implementation Timeline